Haichuan-Yang/Wesoft-research-group/content/authors/guodong-cui-崔国棟/_index.md

 user_groups:
   - Partners
 ---
 Founder and CEO of WESOFT, a Japanese IT firm that collaborates on product design and development projects with NTT, Hitachi, NRI, and other major corporations.
-Parallel algorithm research and application development in the field of AI
+Parallel algorithm research and application development in the field of AI.